avarga/tkpath/doc/README.txt

             Configures the object in the usual tcl way.

         ::tkpath::style create ?-key value ...?
-            Creates a linear gradient object and returns its token.
+            Creates a style object and returns its token.

         ::tkpath::style delete token
             Deletes the object.